-There are some ways to make your diamond look bigger than it is — without the cost associated with going up in carat size.
-Greg Kwiat, partner at Kwiat Diamonds and CEO of Fred Leighton, and Michelle Adorjan, Style Director of Tacori Jewelry, share five tricks that can make a big difference.
+Regardless of budget, you can make your diamond look bigger than it is — without the cost associated with going up in carat size.
+From strategically choosing cuts, shapes and settings to opting for thin bands and few prongs, we've gathered up the best tricks of the trade.
+Greg Kwiat, partner at Kwiat Diamonds and CEO of Fred Leighton, and Michelle Adorjan, style director of Tacori Jewelry, share fourteen tips to make an engagement ring look larger than life!

+Which diamond shape looks biggest?
+According to Kwiat, it's round.
 "In terms of shape, round diamonds look larger for their carat weight than many other cuts," says Kwiat.
 "The circular cut is not as deep so much of the weight is reflected in its size appearance."
-Elongated stones, such as oval, emerald, and marquis shapes, also tend to look bigger for its carat weight.

 One clever way of maximizing the appearance of your center stone is to minimize the appearance of something else: "Look for a setting that has more discreet prongs," says Adorjan.
 "You'll see the more of the diamond's surface area, rather than having the stone be covered by the prongs."

 In addition to choosing slim prongs, you should also look for rings that have less prongs.
 Round cut diamonds, for example, are typically set with four, five or six prongs.
 If you're looking to maximize your diamond's size, opt for less prongs that will distract the eye from the bling.

 "The pure white metal of a platinum setting will act as a mirror to reflect the diamond's colorlessness for maximum brilliance and shine.
 This creates the optical illusion of a bigger stone," explains Adorjan.
 "It's the same reason that interior designers add a wall of mirrors into a small room — to make it look larger."